Illinois High School Football Top 10 Poll - WHIZ News

 |10.
 Lake Forest

-Others receiving votes: Oak Lawn Richards 16, Lemont 13, Providence 6, Deerfield 4, Simeon 4, Kaneland 1.
+Others receiving votes: Providence 6, Washington 4, Lemont 3, Deerfield 3, Galesburg 1, Kaneland 1.

 |Class 5A